San Fernando, La Union

 The City of San Fernando is a coastal city facing the South China Sea to the west and bordered by the Cordillera Central mountain range to the east.
 It consists of 59 barangays and has a total land area of 105.26 square kilometers.
 The city's majority ethnolinguistic group are the Ilocano people who speak Iloco language, as the city has historically been an Ilocano stronghold.
-It is one of two capital cities in the Philippines named San Fernando, the other being San Fernando, Pampanga.
+It is one of two provincial capitals in the Philippines named San Fernando, the other being San Fernando, Pampanga.

 As the regional center of the Ilocos Region, San Fernando hosts several regional and field offices of national government agencies, regional branches of government financial institutions, and various government-owned and controlled corporations.
 The city is also home to key educational and medical institutions, including the Ilocos Training and Regional Medical Center, which serves as the primary public health and medical facility in the region.
+In addition, is it the most populous city in La Union.